DPOR in Practice

 • Thread spawn and join

-• File opens (builtins.open) — read vs write determined by mode, resource identity from the resolved file path.
+• File opens (builtins.open) — resource identity is the resolved file path; read vs write determined by mode.

 Beyond invariant violations, DPOR also detects deadlocks (via wait-for-graph cycle detection) and crashes (unhandled exceptions in any thread are re-raised after the execution completes).